Rajinsharwar/wordlive-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.1.3 (2022-11-24) =
+- Adding new feature for reducing bloat of DB when the plugin isn't functional.
 = 1.1.2 (2022-11-24) =
 - Adding feature to add media and HTML in the email field.
 = 1.1.1 (2022-11-23) =